 NOTE 3 – The sole reference to a normative reference should not be made from an appendix.

-3.2.2 supplement: A supplement contains illustrative material, published in a separate document, which is supplementary to and associated with the subject matter of one or more Recommendations, but is not essential to their completeness, understandability or ability to be implemented, and is therefore not considered to be an integral part of any Recommendation(s).
-As such, a supplement does not require the same approval procedures as Recommendations; agreement by the study group is sufficient.
-For additional guidance regarding supplements, see [b-ITU-T A.13].

-3.2.3 text: Text is the content of a document, in particular a Recommendation, and may include printed or coded text, or data (such as test images, graphics, software, etc.).
+3.2.2 text: The content of a document, in particular a Recommendation, and may include printed or coded text, or data (such as test images, graphics, software, etc.).

 NOTE – The "text" of Recommendations is to be understood in a broad sense.